This page shows how to enable Cloud Tools for PowerShell, authenticate with the Cloud SDK, and run PowerShell cmdlets.

 If you don't already have one, sign up for a new account.

-Google Cloud Tools for PowerShell uses the credentials and settings stored in the Cloud SDK.
-So in order to start using the cmdlets, you first need to login using the Cloud SDK:
+Cloud Tools for PowerShell uses your credentials and settings stored in the Cloud SDK to enable the cmdlets.
+To use the cmdlets, first login using the SDK:

 Accept the option to log in using your Google user account:

 To continue, you must log in.
 Would you like to log in (Y/n)?
 Y

 In your browser, log in to your Google user account when prompted and click Allow to grant permission to access Google Cloud Platform resources.